Use your English skills to apply your knowledge of an interdisciplinary topic in a fun and creative way.

 Forget yourself, become somebody else

-To help you get started, we have made some examples of possible characters in the boxes below.
+To help you get started, we have made some examples of possible characters.
 You can use these as inspiration, but try to make your own.
 It might also be easier to get into character by using creative costumes, props or digital filters and other special effects.

 Here is the scenario: The character you have created is taking a walk down the local High Street and has been approached by a small camera team wanting to find out what people think about the current debate: Should 16-year-olds be given the vote?